NixyDev/Nx-Store/Game - Mods/Universal - FPS Boost/README.md

 · Is Beta: No

-· Risk of Use: Medium/User Responsibility
+· Risk of Use: User Responsibility

 · Games Supported: Universal/Maybe unstable in some games